 Patients may get angry if:

-- Guilt (eg with regards to a sick relative)
+- There is guilt (eg, with regards to a sick relative).

 Handling sensitive issues